What is a TFSA?

 » Benefits of opening a TFSA

 Every calendar year (starting on January 1st) Canadians can contribute a limit for the year, in addition to any unused amounts from previous years, and any amounts withdrawn the year before.
 From 2009-2012 the annual contribution limit was $5000.
 In 2013 that limit was raised to $5500 per year, with 2015 having a one-time increase to $10,000.
-Depending on when you became eligible and started making contributions, you could have accumulated several tens of thousands of unused contribution room.
+Depending on when you became eligible and started making contributions, you could have accumulated several tens of thousands of dollars in unused contribution room.
 In 2019, the annual limit was raised to $6,000 and in 2023, it was raised to $6500.

 » More information about TFSA contribution room